puppetlabs/pe_patch/README.md

 }
 ```

-In that example, the node is assigned to a "patch window", will be forced to reboot regardless of the setting specified in the task and has a blackout window defined for the period of 2018-12-15 - 2019-01-15, during which time no patching through the task can be carried out.
+In that example, the node is assigned to a "patch group", will be forced to reboot regardless of the setting specified in the task and has a blackout window defined for the period of 2018-12-15 - 2019-01-15, during which time no patching through the task can be carried out.

 ### Task
 Run a basic patching task from the command line: